APIDevTools/swagger-express-middleware/docs/samples/running.md

 Each time you save or delete a pet, you'll see a pop-up window showing you the response from the server.
 If there's something wrong with your JSON data, then you'll see an error message explaining the problem.
 If all goes well, then the server will send the back the JSON data for the pet that was created, updated, or deleted.
 This is _not necessarily_ the same as the JSON data you sent to the server, especially in the case of an update or delete.

 __TIP:__ Swagger Express Middleware will automatically determine that the `name` property is the key field for a pet.
 That's how it determines whether the "_Save_" button causes an insert or an update.
 It's also how it determines which pet to delete when you click the "_Delete_" button.
 How does this work?
-Read the [mock middleware documentation](../mock.md).
+Read the [Mock middleware documentation](../middleware/mock.md).

 ### Adding/Viewing Photos